sdysch/sdysch.github.io/_posts/2022-02-19-Simulating_Mancala_part_1.md

 * Each player has six buckets, initially containing four marbles.
 They also have a score bucket.
 * A move is made by player one choosing one of their six buckets, collecting all their marbles.
-* The player then distributes the marbles in subsequent buckets, including the player's score bucket, moving in a anti-clockwise direction until no marbles remain.
+* The player then distributes the marbles in subsequent buckets, including the player's score bucket, moving in an anti-clockwise direction until no marbles remain.
 * The opponent's score bucket is skipped over.

 Depending on the bucket that a player places their last marble in, additional rules are applied: